Digital art preservation for and by artists

 In our new preservation workflow for born-digital art, emulation and documentation services will be developed and implemented as LIMA services for artists.
 Based on the conducted research, LIMA will provide multiple do-it-yourself guidelines for artists to archive their work, as well as offer services to artists to store their works in a controlled environment that is: scalable, affordable and sustainable.

-March 22 & 23 of the next year, in the context of the new LIMA project Art Host, the symposium ‘Transformation Digital Art 2018’ will take place at LIMA Amsterdam.
-International participants from an array of professional backgrounds ask what strategies can be developed in order to take artworks of an inherently digital, performative and processual nature into the future.
+On March 22 & 23 of 2018, in the context of the LIMA project Art Host, the symposium ‘Transformation Digital Art 2018’ took place at LIMA Amsterdam.
+International participants from an array of professional backgrounds asked what strategies can be developed in order to take artworks of an inherently digital, performative and processual nature into the future.
 Sharing best practices, research and cases studies concerning both artist-led and institutional strategies geared towards the future presentation of born-digital and software based art.
-We are pleased to announce the participation of, among others, Louise Cone (Conservator National Gallery of Denmark), Paulien ‘t Hoen (SBMK, Foundation for the Conservation of Contemporary Art), Jan Robert Leegte (Artist), Martine Neddam (Artist), Karen Archey (Curator of Contemporary art for time-based media, Stedelijk Museum), and Annet Dekker (University of Amsterdam).
+With the participation of, among others, Louise Cone (Conservator National Gallery of Denmark), Paulien ‘t Hoen (SBMK, Foundation for the Conservation of Contemporary Art), Jan Robert Leegte (Artist), Martine Neddam (Artist), Karen Archey (Curator of Contemporary art for time-based media, Stedelijk Museum), and Annet Dekker (University of Amsterdam).
 We are excited to announce Constant Dullaart (Artist) as keynote speaker.
-More names and details to be announced soon!

 This project is made possible with the support of Creative Industries Fund NL